 Our designated Copyright Agent for notices of copyright infringement and counter-notices is:

-The Services may contain links to third-party websites or resources.
+Other Content The Services may contain links to third-party websites or resources.
 Aperture Education does not endorse and is not responsible or liable for their availability, accuracy, the related content, products, or services.
 You are solely responsible for your use of any such websites or resources.

-Aperture Education represents and warrants that, during the Subscription Period, the Services will operate substantially in accordance with any applicable documentation provided by Aperture Education; provided that (i) the Services are implemented and operated in accordance with all instructions supplied by Aperture Education; (ii) you notify Aperture Education of any defect in the Services within ten (10) calendar days after the appearance thereof; (iii) you have properly used all updates recommended by Aperture Education with respect to any third party or adapter software products that materially affect the performance of the Services; (iv) you have properly maintained all associated equipment, software and environmental conditions in accordance with applicable specifications and industry standards; (v) you have not introduced other equipment or software creating an adverse impact on the Services; (vi) you have paid all amounts due hereunder and are not in default of any provision of these Terms; (vii) any legacy software with respect to which the Services are to operate contains clearly defined interfaces and correct integration code; and (viii) you have made no changes (nor permitted any changes to be made other than by or with the express approval of Aperture Education) to the Services source code, if any is licensed hereunder.
+Limited Warranty Aperture Education represents and warrants that, during the Subscription Period, the Services will operate substantially in accordance with any applicable documentation provided by Aperture Education; provided that (i) the Services are implemented and operated in accordance with all instructions supplied by Aperture Education; (ii) you notify Aperture Education of any defect in the Services within ten (10) calendar days after the appearance thereof; (iii) you have properly used all updates recommended by Aperture Education with respect to any third party or adapter software products that materially affect the performance of the Services; (iv) you have properly maintained all associated equipment, software and environmental conditions in accordance with applicable specifications and industry standards; (v) you have not introduced other equipment or software creating an adverse impact on the Services; (vi) you have paid all amounts due hereunder and are not in default of any provision of these Terms; (vii) any legacy software with respect to which the Services are to operate contains clearly defined interfaces and correct integration code; and (viii) you have made no changes (nor permitted any changes to be made other than by or with the express approval of Aperture Education) to the Services source code, if any is licensed hereunder.

-Aperture Education agrees to defend, indemnify and hold you harmless from any claim (including attorney fees) that the Services in the form provided violate or infringe the intellectual property rights of any third party; provided that Aperture Education is given prompt notice of the claim and sole control over the defense and any settlement thereof (except Aperture Education shall not enter into any settlement prejudicial to you without your consent).
+Indemnification Aperture Education agrees to defend, indemnify and hold you harmless from any third-party claim (including reasonable attorneys’ fees) that the Services in the form provided violate or infringe the intellectual property rights of any third party; provided, Aperture Education is given prompt notice of the claim and sole control over the defense and any settlement thereof (except Aperture Education shall not enter into any settlement prejudicial to you without your consent).
 Aperture Education is not obligated to indemnify you to the extent any claim arises from your breach of these Terms or use of the Services in combination with any software, data, process or technology not supplied by Aperture Education (where there would be no claim, but for such combination) or (ii) unless you provide Aperture Education your reasonable cooperation at Aperture Education’s expense.

-THESE TERMS AND THE USE OF THE SERVICES AND SOFTWARE WILL BE GOVERNED BY NORTH CAROLINA LAW EXCEPT FOR ITS CONFLICTS OF LAWS PRINCIPLES.
+Miscellaneous Legal Terms THESE TERMS AND THE USE OF THE SERVICES AND SOFTWARE WILL BE GOVERNED BY NORTH CAROLINA LAW EXCEPT FOR ITS CONFLICTS OF LAWS PRINCIPLES.
 ALL CLAIMS ARISING OUT OF OR RELATING TO THESE TERMS OR THE SERVICES OR SOFTWARE MUST BE LITIGATED EXCLUSIVELY IN THE FEDERAL OR STATE COURTS OF MECKLENBURG COUNTY, NORTH CAROLINA, AND BOTH PARTIES CONSENT TO VENUE AND PERSONAL JURISDICTION THERE.
 These Terms constitute the entire and exclusive agreement between you and Aperture Education with respect to the Services, and supersede and replace any other agreements, terms and conditions applicable to the Services.
 These Terms create no third party beneficiary rights.
 Aperture Education’s failure to enforce a provision is not a waiver of its right to do so later.
-If a provision is found unenforceable the remaining provisions of these Terms will remain in full effect and an enforceable term will be substituted reflecting our intent as closely as possible.
+If a provision is found unenforceable, the remaining provisions of these Terms will remain in full effect and an enforceable term will be substituted reflecting our intent as closely as possible.
 You may not assign any of your rights in these Terms, and any such attempt is void, but Aperture Education may assign its rights to any of its affiliates or subsidiaries, or to any successor in interest of any business associated with the Services.
 Aperture Education and you are not legal partners or agents; instead, our relationship is that of independent contractors.